 If you receive a lump sum in compensation for the loss of employment, part of it may be tax free.
-The statutory redundancy lump sum is always tax free.
-The lump sum that you receive in compensation for loss of employment could include:
+The following payments are tax free:

-The basic exemption due is €10,160, plus €765 for each complete year of service.
+The Basic Exemption due is €10,160, plus €765 for each complete year of service.
 (This does not include statutory redundancy which is tax free.)

 An additional €10,000 called the Increased Exemption is also available in the following certain circumstances: